Starting yoga at 40 or later will feel different than if you were twenty-something, I know from experience! But you will

 I looked into learning yoga when I was around 18 years old.
 Back then, people didn’t have access to all the information online.
-I got a book, read it, and tried some poses, but I felt it was way too complicated (breathing, keeping the right alignment, etc.).
-In my thirties, during my pregnancies, I looked into yoga again, but my training morphed into bodyweight exercises.
+I got a book, read it, and tried some poses, but I felt it was too complicated (breathing, keeping the right alignment, etc.).
+In my thirties, I looked into yoga again during my pregnancies, but my training morphed into bodyweight exercises.
 All that to say, it was not until last year (at age 44) that I took up yoga for real using the streaming site Alo Moves.
 I loved it so much that I decided to get certified as a yoga teacher (even though I was already a NASM fitness trainer).

 Difference Between Yoga and Pilates

-I decided to write up this section because when I told a friend about my yoga practice, she asked me this question, and I had no idea!
+I decided to write this section because when I told a friend about my yoga practice, she asked me this question, and I had no idea!
 After researching it, I can tell you the difference isn’t clear-cut.
-Some articles say that pilates engages the core more.
-I don’t agree.
+Some articles say that Pilates engages the core more.
+I disagree.
 The yoga workouts I have been following engage the core constantly.
 Then, of course, there is the spiritual aspect of yoga, but many North American teachers teach yoga as a way to move your body without any spiritual references.
 The line between yoga and pilates has been blurred over time.

-My opinion after doing workouts labeled as pilates and workouts labeled as yoga is that yoga requires more mind control.
+After doing workouts labeled as pilates and workouts labeled as yoga, I think yoga requires more mind control.
 You will recruit your breath as you move through your routine and focus on sending energy through your limbs as you ensure you learn proper alignment for each pose.

 Moreover, here are some other key differences:

 - Breath: In Pilates, you breathe in through the nose and out through the mouth.
 In yoga, in through the nose, out through the nose.

 - Props: In Pilates, you will use props to add resistance to your workouts.
 In yoga, props support proper alignment in your poses.